bsdpot/potluck/mastodon-s3/README.md

 The MYVAPIDPUBLICKEY parameter is an optional passed-in secret key for the `.env.production` value `VAPID_PUBLIC_KEY`.

 The PVTCERT parameter is an optional value which generates self-signed certificates instead of using `acme.sh`.
 This is used in testing, or if there is a frontend that handles SSL certificates, such as `haproxy`.
 You must still pass in an EMAIL parameter even though it's not used.

+The ELASTICENABLE parameter must be set to `true` to enable this functionality.

+The ELASTICHOST parameter is the IP address or hostname of an `elasticsearch` or `zincsearch` instance.

+The ELASTICPORT parameter is the port of the `elasticsearch` or `zincsearch` instance.

+The ELASTICUSER and ELASTICPASS parameters are the credentials for the `elasticsearch` or `zincsearch` instance.

 # Usage